jknthn/UserDisplayer/readme.md

 2. `Storyboards` and `xib`s will not be used, all views will be written from code
 3. No external libraries will be used

+NOTE: Clean Architecture is overkill for such project, wanted to showcase what I am currently into.

 ## 2. Clean architecture
 This project is written with Clean Architecture principles I am really into.
 Here are some links about general concept of it to those unfamiliar :